LeoKuhorev/102-lab01/readme.md

 - keep working hard as this is the only way to achieve more;
 - get inspired by other's success as if I work hard I'll be there one day as well.

-**What challenges do I have with keeping myself in a growth mindset?**
+**What challenges I've overcome to keep myself in a growth mindset?**

--[x] accept others' criticism
+- [x] accept others' criticism
--[] be genuinly happy for others' success
+- [ ] be genuinly happy for others' success
--[] do not stop with current achievement and always aim for more
+- [ ] do not stop with current achievement and always aim for more